esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 ```

 > ii.
 Lets run kraken on samples MRSA_CO_HA_473_R1_001.fastq.gz and MRSA_CO_HA_479_R1_001.fastq.gz which were part of the same sequencing library***

+Since Kraken takes time to run, we have already placed the output of Kraken command in day1pm/kraken directory.

 ```